 — Andrea Bizotto, Google Developer Expert and affiliate marketer

-You'll need to experiment to figure out which products resonate with your audience.
+Our top affiliate marketing tip is to experiment and figure out which products resonate with your audience.

 Pete Reynolds, co-founder of the Discerning Cyclist, does this by asking his audience for product recommendations.
 He then recommends these crowd-sourced suggestions to his email list and on his website.